-I was scrolling through all of my Christmas posts the other day, and couldn’t help noticing that a lot of the ornaments we’ve made in the past are Christmas TREE ornaments.
-You know – Christmas tree decorations that look like actual Christmas trees.
+I was scrolling through all of my Christmas posts the other day, and couldn’t help noticing that a lot of the homemade ornaments we’ve made over the years are Christmas TREE ornaments.
+What I mean is – these are Christmas tree crafts that look like actual Christmas trees.

-So, here are 12 Christmas TREE ornaments for your kids to make this holiday season, and one bonus Christmas tree activity too.
+At the end of the list of Christmas tree crafts, there’s a really fun Christmas tree activity too.
 It’s an easy and fun activity for a group of preschoolers to do at a Christmas party or in the daycare or preschool classroom in December.

-As always, click through on the underlined links below to see the details for each post.
+As always, click on the links below each image or on the images themselves to see the details for each post.

 These Sparkling Tin Foil Christmas Trees are among my all-time favourite hooligan-projects.
 Tin foil, tissue paper and a few gems and jewels and WOW… you’ve got one beautiful kid-made ornament to hang on your Christmas tree.

 Sheet Music Popsicle Stick Christmas Tree Craft

 Sheet Music Craft Stick Ornaments: Here’s another favourite of mine.
 Wouldn’t these ornaments be perfect to give to a music teacher or to a friend or relative who plays a musical instrument?